The patient involved in a head-on car crash while on a work trip

 Under general anesthesia, an inframammary incision was made and a rib graft was harvested.
 A Valsalva maneuver was then performed to ensure that there was no perforation into the thoracic cavity.

 Attention was turned to the maxilla where dental implants were placed in the anterior region.
-This was followed by a mandibular vestibular incision with removal of the infected plates.
+This was followed by a mandibular vestibular incision with the removal of the infected plates.
 The rib graft was then crafted to fit perfectly into the anterior alveolar defect.
 This was then fixed in place with screws and flaps closed with sutures.

 Patient expresses understanding of postoperative instructions

 The patient and his parents expressed their satisfaction with the treatment planning and the surgical results.
-They stated that they will return in six months for complete rehabilitation of his oral structures.
+They stated that they will return in six months for the complete rehabilitation of his oral structures.